 Upon submission, you should receive an email confirming receipt of your proposal.
 If you do not receive such an email, or if you wish to make changes to the details of your proposal PLEASE CONTACT US at: firstname.lastname@example.org, and DO NOT RE-SUBMIT a new proposal.

-- The deadline for proposal submission is Monday November 17, 2014 (the online form will be no longer available after midnight)
+- The deadline for proposal submission is Monday November 17, 2014 (the online submission is now closed)

 - We will notify all those who submitted a proposal as to the results of the evaluation process by Monday November 24, 2014.